HDI-AI/HuggingfaceDiscordInterface/README.md

 ## Getting Started

-The HuggingFace Discord Interface project is built using gradle.
-The project include a gradle wrapper so does not need to be downloaded ahead of time.
+The HuggingFace Discord Interface project uses gradle as a built tool.
+The project includes a gradle wrapper so that gradle does not need to be installed ahead of time.
 All examples assume that they will be ran in a bourne shell.
-If using powershell or Window's command prompt, you may need to modify the commands.
+If using powershell or Window's command prompt, you may need to modify the commands to use `gradlew.bat` instead of `gradlew`.

 ### Prerequisites